Documentation

 • Added type: Declarative field to specify agent type

-• Agent configuration now under inline section
+• Agent configuration now under declarative section

 • Supports new BYO deployment model